Tarun-surendra/comp5130/README.md

 "# comp5130"
-# **Mechanic Shed - Car Repair Website**
+# **Janatha Garage - Car Repair Website**

 ## **Project Overview**
-Welcome to **Mechanic Shed**, a web-based platform designed for car repair shops to offer their services, schedule appointments, and allow customers to request quotes.
+Welcome to **Janatha Garage**, a web-based platform designed for car repair shops to offer their services, schedule appointments, and allow customers to request quotes.
 This project aims to provide a user-friendly interface for both customers and service providers, utilizing MongoDB for efficient data storage and management.

 ## **Features**
 - **Service Listings**: Browse through available car repair and maintenance services.